Bain Capital: Since 2008

-In the wake of the closure of the credit markets in 2007 and 2008, Bain Capital Private Equity managed to close only a small number of sizable transactions.
-Since 2008, the Bain Capital subsidiary has completed a number of transaction types, including minority ownership, majority ownership, and completely-funded acquisitions.

-In July 2008, Bain Capital Private Equity, together with NBC Universal and Blackstone Group agreed to purchase The Weather Channel from Landmark Communications.
+In July 2008, Bain Capital, together with NBC Universal and Blackstone Group agreed to purchase The Weather Channel from Landmark Communications.
 The company also partnered with Thomas H. Lee Partners to acquire Clear Channel Communications in July 2008.
-That same year, Bain Capital Private Equity acquired D&M Holdings for $442 million.
+That same year, Bain Capital acquired D&M Holdings for $442 million.

-In June 2009, Bain Capital Private Equity announced a deal to invest up to $432 million in Chinese electronics manufacturer GOME Electrical Appliances for a stake of up to 23%.
+In June 2009, Bain Capital announced a deal to invest up to $432 million in Chinese electronics manufacturer GOME Electrical Appliances for a stake of up to 23%.
 In 2010, the company acquired Styron, a division of The Dow Chemical Company, for $1.6 billion, and also acquired Gymboree for $1.8 billion.
 In 2011, the company, together with Hellman & Friedman, acquired Securitas Direct AB.
 Hellman & Friedman purchased Bain Capital's remaining stake in Securitas Direct in October 2015.

-In 2012, Bain Capital Private Equity acquired Physio-Control for $478 million, and also acquired a 30% stake in Genpact Ltd., India's largest business process and call center outsourcing firm, for $1 billion.
+In 2012, Bain Capital acquired Physio-Control for $478 million, and also acquired a 30% stake in Genpact Ltd., India's largest business process and call center outsourcing firm, for $1 billion.
 Later that year, the company acquired hand and power tool company Apex Tool Group for roughly $1.6 billion.
-In May 2013, Bain Capital Private Equity partnered with investment firms Golden Gate Capital, GIC Private Limited, and Insight Venture Partners to purchase BMC Software for roughly $6.9 billion.
+In May 2013, Bain Capital partnered with investment firms Golden Gate Capital, GIC Private Limited, and Insight Venture Partners to purchase BMC Software for roughly $6.9 billion.
 In December 2013, the company acquired a majority stake in the clothing chain Canada Goose Inc.

-In April 2014, Bain Capital Private Equity purchased a controlling stake in Viewpoint Construction Software, a construction-specific software company, for $230 million.
+In April 2014, Bain Capital purchased a controlling stake in Viewpoint Construction Software, a construction-specific software company, for $230 million.
 In November 2014, the company and Virgin Group announced the creation of a new cruise line, which is currently known as Virgin Voyages.
 Later that year, Bain agreed to purchase four divisions of CRH for roughly $650 million.